Do LLMs Play Dice? Exploring Probability Distribution Sampling in Large Language Models for Behavioral Simulation: Experiment

-In the experiment of unknown probability distribution, the running results of the code were statistically evaluated in the same way.
-As shown in Figure ~\ref{figure-unknown}, we found that combining code tools cannot improve the unknown probability distribution sampling ability of LLM agents, and the $success\text{-}simu$ of each model on different activity indicators is still low.
-Moreover, during the experiment, we found that most LLM agents use code to randomly generate results without combining activity levels $al$.
-We speculate that because the problem of unknown probability distribution is relatively complex, and there is no suitable tool function in Python that can directly generate results, LLM agents still need to generate code through their own reasoning, and then obtain the results through the code.
-Unlike the problem of known probability distribution, they only need to reason about the correct probability distribution and parameters, then they can usually get the correct code.
+In the experiment with implicit probability distributions, the running results of the code were statistically evaluated in the same way.
+As shown in Figure~\ref{figure-unknown}, we found that combining code tools cannot improve the implicit probability distribution sampling ability of LLM agents, and the $RS$ of each model is still low.
+Moreover, during the experiment, we found that most LLM agents use code to randomly generate results without considering $l$.
+We speculate that because the problem of implicit probability distribution is relatively complex, and there is no suitable Python tool function that can directly generate results, LLM agents still need to generate code through their own reasoning and then obtain results through the code.
+Unlike the problem of explicit probability distribution, where they only need to reason about the correct probability distribution and parameters, they can usually get the correct code.
 When reasoning skills are still lacking, it is difficult to generate better code.